cammartin/Basic-R-Demo/chapter1.md

 # I would like to add the same sct function to determine whether the student loaded the ggplot2 library
 # Using the same fucntion as the str below it did not work

+# Test the object, diamonds
+# Notice that we didn't define any feedback here, this will cause automatically
+# generated feedback to be given to the student in case of an incorrect submission
+ test_object("diamonds")

 # Test whether the function str is called with the correct argument, object
 # If it is not called, print something informative
 # If it is called, but called incorrectly, print something else